jup-ag/space-station/guides/5-general/4-faq.md

 ### How do I get my new project token to be available to trade on Jupiter?

-- Check out one of our guide that run through the whole process of minting a new token to setting up a liquidity pool in a permissionless DEXs [here](../general/new-token-guide)
+- Check out one of our guides that run through the whole process of minting a new token to setting up a liquidity pool in a permissionless DEXs [here](../general/new-token-guide)
-- Once you have your token and liquidity pool setup, you will need to have a minimum amount of liquidity of **$500** to be able to be picked up by Jupiter.
+- Once you have your token and liquidity pool setup, you will need to have a minimum amount of liquidity, **$500** to be able to be picked up by Jupiter.
 Read more about it here: [Getting Your Token onto Jupiter](/docs/get-your-token-onto-jup)

 ### How do I get my new token to the strict list / remove the unknown tag?